ihassin/mac-ble/README.md

 ## Purpose

-Demo of an Objective-c command-line utility to change the colour of a PlayBulb.
+Spike in Objective-c command-line utility to change the colour of a PlayBulb.

+## To Do

+Well, look at the code and you can be the judge of that.